SConnolly1886/AWS-Migrating-with-DMS/AWS-Migrating-with-DMS-3.md

 - DBPassword for password
 - `Create endpoint`

 Great the endpoints have been created.
-Now all thats left is the migration!
+Now all that's left is the migration!

 ## Step 5 - Migrating the DB
 Move to `migration tasks`